stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 * You create an instantaneous, harmless sensory effect, such as falling leaves, a puff of wind, the sound of a small animal, or the faint odor of skunk.
 The effect must fit in a 5-foot cube.
 * You instantly light or snuff out a candle, a torch, or a small campfire.

-The sensory effect that you can manifest increases in size by 5-feet when you reach 5th level (10-foot cube), 11th level (15-foot cube), and 17th level (20-foot cube).

 ## Gust
 *Transmutation Cantrip*<br>
 **Casting Time:** 1 Action<br>